CamCoop1/FLARE/README.md

 ## Running the MC Production

-Once you have selected your MC production type and ensured all input files are present adhearing to naming conventions and required output file names (see **IMPORTANT** notes ) you are ready to run your MC production.
+Once you have selected your MC production type and ensured all input files are present adhering to naming conventions and required output file names (see **IMPORTANT** notes ) you are ready to run your MC production.

 This can be done is one of two ways.
 If you wish to *just* produce the MC for now run the following command provided you have followed the instructions in [Install](#install)